 You may also apply for a Finnish personal identity code when applying for a residence permit.

 To receive a residence permit for an entrepreneur, you must be able to prove that the enterprise has the potential to be profitable and that your own income will be guaranteed.
 You must also personally work in your company in Finland.
-The ELY Centre will assess whether you meet the criteria, for example based on your business plan.
-A final decision on a residence permit will be made by the Finnish Immigration Service.
+The Economic Development Centre will assess whether you meet the criteria, after which the Finnish Immigration Service makes a decision on the residence permit.

-Once you have been granted a residence permit for at least one year, you must also register at a service location of the Digital and Population Data Services Agency (a local register office), which will assign a municipality of residence for you.
+Once you have been granted a residence permit for at least one year, you must also register at a service location of the Digital and Population Data Services Agency, which will assign a municipality of residence for you.
 Getting a municipality of residence may make your life easier, as municipalities provide their residents with a wide range of important services.
 You may apply for a municipality of residence in Finland if you have a valid permanent or continuous residence permit and you reside in Finland permanently.

-Register at a service location of the Digital and Population Data Services Agency (a local register office) in person.
+Primarily use the online formOpens in a new window. to apply for a municipality of residence and, if necessary, a personal identity code.
+Then visit a service location of the Digital and Population Data Services Agency in person.
 Take with you your passport and residence permit, and your marriage certificate and the birth certificates of your underage children if these apply to you.

 The Digital and Population Data Services Agency will store your basic information in the Finnish population information system, including your name, date of birth, nationality, family relations and address.
-In this context, you will get a Finnish personal identity code, which makes it easier to manage issues at banks and with the authorities.
+At this stage at the latest, you will get a Finnish personal identity code, which makes it easier to manage affairs at banks and with the authorities.

 If you do not have a permanent place of residence in the European Economic Area, you need a permit for working as a private trader in Finland.
 The permit issue is assessed and resolved by the Finnish Patent and Registration Office.